UIUC-iSchool-DataViz/spring2020/week11/_prep_notebook_week11_iodide.md

 %% md

-Let's go back to making some visualizations using the police killings we used last week.
+Let's go back to making some visualizations using the police killings we used last week using [examples with vega-lite](https://vega.github.io/vega-lite/examples/).

 We are using one of the [FiveThirtyEight](https://fivethirtyeight.com/) datasets about [police killings in the US](https://github.com/fivethirtyeight/data/tree/master/police-killings).